-However, if you are on the market just for a pet dog you will welcome into your home, the price range will be significantly lower, and you can expect it to be somewhere in between $1000 and $1500.
+However, if you are on the market just for a pet dog you will welcome into your home, the price range will be significantly lower, and you can expect it to be somewhere between $1000 and $1500.

-Sure, even this is not a bargain, but this is a price for a puppy from a reputable breeder that guarantees the quality of his pups, and you really get what you paid for.
+Sure, even this is not a bargain, but this is a price for a puppy from a reputable breeder that guarantees the quality of his pups, and you get what you paid for.

 How to find reputable Weimaraner breeders?

-When finding a reputable breeder you can actually trust, there are a few things to keep in mind and a few to avoid.
+When finding a reputable breeder you can trust, there are a few things to keep in mind and a few to avoid.